spectral-discord/knowledge-base/logseq/pages/TSON Glossary.md

+- #### Amplitude Weight
+  id:: 63111de0-f636-40c4-8c5f-da2c9164619b
+	- **Amplitude weights** represent the power (aka magnitude, or, in perceptual terms, loudness) of a partial, relative to the other partials in a [partial distribution](((629bee65-cf76-4a03-a0e9-4862024c7d4e))).
+	- Amplitude weights are represented by a number, which can be defined via [expression](((629146bc-6e1e-4a00-b2a0-5c205cfb23c6))).
+	- While the only constraint for the values is that they be positive, in practice, the values of all amplitude weights in a partial distribution will typically be normalized so that they sum to `1.0`.
+		- This normalization should be performed by audio software that consumes TSON data.
+If you're writing software that implements TSON, the [[TSONify]] helper libraries will do this for you.
 - #### Expression
   id:: 629146bc-6e1e-4a00-b2a0-5c205cfb23c6
 	- **Expressions** are mathematical expressions, which can be used to define various parameters in TSON as an alternative to a real number.